Do I Know This Entity? Knowledge Awareness and Hallucinations in Language Models: Related Work

 \section{Related Work}

 Recent advances in mechanistic interpretability in language models~\citep{ferrando2024primerinnerworkingstransformerbased} have shed light on the factual recall process in these systems.
 Key discoveries include the aggregation of entity tokens~\citep{nanda2023factfinding}, the importance of early MLPs for entity processing~\citep{rome}, and the identification of specialized extraction relation heads~\citep{geva-etal-2023-dissecting,chughtai2024summing}.
-Despite these insights, there remains a significant gap in our understanding of the mechanisms underlying failures in attribute extraction leading to hallucinations.~\citet{gottesman2024estimatingknowledgelargelanguage} demonstrated that the performance of probes trained on the residual streams of entities correlates with its ability to answer questions about them accurately.~\citet{yuksekgonul2024attention} established a link between increased attention to entity tokens and improved factual accuracy.~\citep{yu2024mechanisticunderstandingmitigationlanguage} proposed two mechanisms for non-factual hallucinations: inadequate entity enrichment in early MLPs and failure to extract correct attributes in upper layers.
-Our research aligns with studies on hallucination prediction~\citep{kossen2024semanticentropyprobesrobust,varshney2023stitch}, particularly those engaging with model internals~\citep{chwang2023androids,azaria-mitchell-2023-internal}.
+Despite these insights, there remains a significant gap in our understanding of the mechanisms underlying failures in attribute extraction leading to hallucinations.~\citet{gottesman-geva-2024-estimating} demonstrated that the performance of probes trained on the residual streams of entities correlates with the model's ability to answer questions about them accurately.~\citet{yuksekgonul2024attention} established a link between increased attention to entity tokens and improved factual accuracy.~\citep{yu2024mechanisticunderstandingmitigationlanguage} proposed two mechanisms for non-factual hallucinations: inadequate entity enrichment in early MLPs and failure to extract correct attributes in upper layers.
+Our research aligns with studies on hallucination prediction~\citep{kossen2024semanticentropyprobesrobust,varshney2023stitch}, particularly those engaging with model internals~\citep{ch-wang-etal-2024-androids,azaria-mitchell-2023-internal}.
+Previous work has trained probes to predict truthfulness of the produced outputs~\citep{li2023inferencetime} with~\citet{joshi2024personaswaymodeltruthfulness} showing this can be detected in activation space before the model generation, which can be related to our results on `uncertainty directions' discovered in~\Cref{sec:uncertainty_directions}.
 Additionally, our work contributes to the growing body of literature on practical applications of sparse autoencoders, as investigated by~\citet{marks2024sparsefeaturecircuitsdiscovering,attention_saes_gpt2_2}.
 While the practical applications of sparse autoencoders in language model interpretation are still in their early stages, our research demonstrates their potential.